- 2024 Open Enrollment

 Tuition benefits are available to the employee, spouse, domestic partner, and eligible unmarried dependent children.
 The dependent child(ren) must be 25 years of age or younger and residing in the employee's home.
 For further details, see the Tuition Benefits Policy in the Employee Handbook.

 Jacksonville University also is a participant in The Tuition Exchange.
 Further details on this program are available at the site below.
-If you wish to make application for The Tuition Exchange, please contact the Director of Financial Aid at (904) 256-7060.
+If you wish to apply for The Tuition Exchange, please contact the Executive Director of Student Financial Services by emailing firstname.lastname@example.org or by dialing (904) 256-7060.

 The University has a current reciprocal tuition program with The Bolles School and St. John’s Country Day School.